This post is from the nationally acclaimed writer for Inman;

 1. The higher a home is priced, the better chance a seller has of getting close to their asking price,

-This is one of the largest myths and one sellers love to latch onto.
+This is one of the largest myths and one that sellers love to latch onto.

 Usually, the opposite is true!
 It can also be one of the biggest myths for an agent to overcome.

-Overpricing results in a loss of valuable marketing the seller can’t get back.
+Overpricing results in losing valuable marketing the seller can’t get back.

-If a seller relents and agrees to lower the price to what it should have been in the first place, showings happen; but by this time, agents and buyers are taking notice of the days on market.
+If a seller relents and agrees to lower the price to what it should have been in the first place, showings will happen, but by this time, agents and buyers are taking notice of the days on the market.

 2. If I give a buyer the closing date they want, I will get my price!